Aragam

-Aragam book village is a village in the Himalayan region of North Kashmir, located about 58 km from Srinagar on the route from Srinagar to Bandipore.
+Aragam book village is a village in the Himalayan region of North Kashmir.
+It is located about 58 km from Srinagar on the route from Srinagar to Bandipore.
 Aragam is located on the banks of Wular Lake and surrounded by wooded mountains on three sides.
 The location/village code is 002767.
 Aragam village is located in Bandipora Tehsil of Bandipore district in Jammu and Kashmir, India.
 It is situated 9 km away from Bandipora, which is both district and sub-district headquarters of Aragam From then village is home to thousands of books related to literature, biogoraphies, fiction and non fiction books.